Sumcheck-based delegation of quantum computing to rational server: Relation between rational and ordinary delegated quantum computing protocols

-Finally, by applying Theorems~\ref{nogo} and \ref{gyaku}, we give the following amplification method for the reward gap: \begin{corollary} The reward gap of the constrained RDQC can be amplified to a constant. \end{corollary} {\it Proof.} First, we convert a constrained RDQC protocol, whose reward gap is at most some constant, to an interactive proof system for {\sf BQP} using Theorem~\ref{nogo}.
+Finally, by applying Theorems~\ref{nogo} and \ref{gyaku}, we give the following amplification method for the reward gap: \begin{corollary} The reward gap of the constrained RDQC can be efficiently amplified to a constant from any value. \end{corollary} {\it Proof.} First, we convert a constrained RDQC protocol, whose reward gap is at most some constant, to an interactive proof system for {\sf BQP} using Theorem~\ref{nogo}.
 Then using the standard amplification method for the completeness-soundness gap (i.e., the repetition and the majority vote)~\cite{GMR89}, we obtain the interactive proof system with a constant completeness-soundness gap.
 Finally, using Theorem~\ref{gyaku}, we convert it to another constrained RDQC protocol.
+From the conversion method used in the proof of Theorem~\ref{gyaku}, it is obvious that conditions 1--3 in Sec.~\ref{I} and conditions 1--2 in Definition~\ref{constrained} are satisfied.
 Since the finally obtained reward gap is exponentially close to the completeness-soundness gap in this conversion, the finally obtained constrained RDQC protocol has a constant reward gap. $\blacksquare$\\

 As an interesting point, this amplification method works even if the original constrained RDQC protocol has only an exponentially small reward gap.
 This is because the original constrained RDQC protocol satisfies Eq.~(\ref{add}).
 Note that since the finally obtained constrained RDQC protocol is no longer a one-round one, Corollary~\ref{RGamp} circumvents the no-go result in Ref.~\cite{MN18}.